russelldmatt/crypto/README.md

 Great, now try 2.

-./cryto.py is a python program that helps solve this game.
+`./crypto.py` is a program that helps solve this game.

 For example, what are *all* the ways you make 1 with 1548?
 Turns out.. there are quite a few: